3eid/JavaNotes/Access Specifiers-Modifiers/README.md

 A `static` variable belongs to the class itself rather than to any instance.
 This means all instances of the class share the same value for that variable.

 **`transient:`**
 A `transient` variable is ignored during serialization.
-It’s used when certain variables do not need to be saved.
+It’s used when certain variables do not need to be saved, or for security concerns if sending through network.

 **`volatile:`**
 A `volatile` variable is stored in main memory and is visible to all threads.
 It ensures that any change to this variable is immediately reflected across all threads.